coltwood93/chess-variant-race/README.md

 # chess-variant-race
 Final project for CS162.
-A variant of chess where black and white king are racing to the opposite side of the board.
+A variant of chess where the black king and white king are racing to the opposite side of the board.

 **Remember that this project cannot be submitted late.**